Burnsedia/burnsedia.github.io/src/content/blog/the-offshore-disaster.md

 ### Step 5 — Value Trust Over Price
 Your software is the backbone of your business.
-The cheapest option rarely stays cheap.
+The cheapest option rarely stays low-cost.
 Invest in people who understand that your time and trust are worth more than a discount.
 ## Work With Me
 If you’re ready to work directly with a full-stack onshore developer who ships reliable software: